vaskoGut/Learning/README.md

   39. ### #form-input-react-handling
       It's better use controlled components - assign some 'handleChange' function, and control state of input inside it.
 It's better approach for testing, debugging approaches.

+  40. ### #react-hook-service-difference
+      Reeact custom hook used to work with reused stateful logic.
+While service is used when you need something independent from react.
+Service can be used in next cases: Managing API requests and responses.
+Storing business logic that can be shared across the application (not just in React components).